kkamkou/node-gelf-pro/README.md

 ##### Filtering
 Sometimes we have to discard a message which is not suitable for the current environment.
-It is possible to modify the `message` string and the `extra` object here.
+It is not possible to modify the data.
 Internally it uses [every](https://github.com/caolan/async#every).
 ```javascript
 log.setConfig({